 How to Find a Family Therapist

-You will likely be able to find a family therapist near your area.
+Depending on where you live, you will likely be able to find several family therapist options near you.
 You can narrow your searches online by using the LMFT acronym, which stands for Licensed Marriage and Family Therapist.
-As noted above, not all family therapists have a LMFT license and this license title also varies from state to state (for example, clinicians with this license in the state of Maryland have a LCMFT, which stands for Licensed Clinical Marriage and Family Therapist).4
+Not all family therapists have a LMFT license and this license title also varies from state to state (for example, clinicians with this license in the state of Maryland have a LCMFT, which stands for Licensed Clinical Marriage and Family Therapist).4

-The AAMFT website can connect you to licensed therapists by using their Therapist Locator.5 Spend time browsing online clinical profiles or websites to find the therapist and practice that feels like the right fit for you.
+You can also use an online therapist directory and filter by “family therapy.”
+Spend time browsing online clinical profiles or websites to find the therapist and practice that feels like the right fit for you.

 Who Is Qualified to Provide Family Therapy?